To set up each of your Linux servers for the Sensor Gateway installation, follow this procedure.

 Note: You do not need the chain file if you are using self-signed certificate.

-The script installs and sets up the Sensor Gateway on each server individually.
+3. Download the script, which installs and sets up the Sensor Gateway on each server individually.

-4. Acquire the Sensor Gateway registration key.
+6. Acquire the Sensor Gateway registration API key.

 What to do next